vibdev/canvas-kit/modules/canvas-kit-react-core/README.md

 ### Type Checking

-While it is less likely to accept a depth(box-shadow) prop than a spacing prop, in these cases, they should adhere to the Canvas depth system.
+Props that are used to adjust levels of depth should use `CanvasDepth` as the type to restrict it to only take the levels of depth Canvas provides.

 Example: